eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 Python is an interpreted programming language, defined in the [Python reference](https://docs.python.org/3/reference/index.html).
 The reference implementation (and most popular interpreter) is [CPython](https://github.com/python/cpython).

-Python provides dictionaries as a built-in data type.

 You can define a dictionary in Python like so:

 ```python